walezbee/AzureFunMigration/Hands-on lab/Before the HOL - Line-of-business application migration.md

 ## Before the hands-on lab

-Duration: 1 hour 15 minutes
+Duration: 1 hour

 ### Task 1: Deploy the on-premises environment

 1. Deploy the template **SmartHotelHost.json** to a new resource group.
 This template deploys a virtual machine running nested Hyper-V, with 4 nested VMs.
 This comprises the 'on-premises' environment which you will assess and migrate during this lab.

     You can deploy the template by selecting the 'Deploy to Azure' button below.
 You will need to create a new resource group.
 The suggested resource group name to use is **SmartHotelHostRG**.
-You will also need to select a location close to you to deploy the template to and agree to the terms and conditions.
-Then choose **Purchase**.
+You will also need to select a location close to you to deploy the template to.
+Then choose **Review + create** followed by **Create**.

     <a href="https://portal.azure.com/#create/Microsoft.Template/uri/https%3A%2F%2Fcloudworkshop.blob.core.windows.net%2Fline-of-business-application-migration%2Fsept-2020%2FSmartHotelHost.json" target="_blank">![Button to deploy the SmartHotelHost template to Azure.](images/BeforeTheHOL/deploy-to-azure.png "Deploy the SmartHotelHost template to Azure")</a>

     > **Note:** The template will take around 6-7 minutes to deploy.
-Once template deployment is complete, several additional scripts are executed to bootstrap the lab environment. **Allow at least 1 hour 15 minutes from the start of template deployment for the scripts to run.**
+Once template deployment is complete, several additional scripts are executed to bootstrap the lab environment. **Allow at least 1 hour from the start of template deployment for the scripts to run.**

 ### Task 2: Verify the on-premises environment